Impartial Selection with Additive Approximation Guarantees: Introduction

-Holzman and Moulin~\cite{moulin13} explore impartial mechanisms through an axiomatic approach.
-They investigate the single nomination model and propose several deterministic mechanisms, including their \textsc{Majority with Default} rule. \textsc{Majority with Default} defines a vertex as a default winner and examines if there is any vertex with in-degree more than $\lceil n/2\rceil$, ignoring the edge from the default vertex.
+Holzman and Moulin~\cite{moulin13} explored impartial mechanisms through an axiomatic approach.
+They focused on the single nomination model and proposed several deterministic mechanisms, including the \textsc{Majority with Default} mechanism. \textsc{Majority with Default} defines a vertex as a default winner and examines if there is any vertex with in-degree more than $\lceil n/2\rceil$, ignoring the outgoing edge from the default winner.
 If such a vertex exists, then this is the winner; otherwise the default vertex wins.
 While this mechanism has the unpleasant property that the default vertex may become the winner with no incoming edges at all, its additive approximation is at most $\lceil n/2\rceil$.
 Further to that, they came up with a fundamental limitation of the problem: no impartial selection mechanism can be simultaneously negative and positive unanimous (i.e., never selecting as a winner a vertex of in-degree $0$ and always selecting the vertex of in-degree $n-1$, whenever there exists one).

 Mackenzie in \cite{mackenzie2015} characterized symmetric (i.e., name-independent) rules in the single nomination model.
 Tamura and Ohseto \cite{tamura2014impartial} observed that when the demand for only one winner is relaxed, then impartial, negative unanimous and positive unanimous mechanisms do exist.
 Later on, Tamura \cite{tamura2016characterizing} characterized them.
-On the same agenda, Bjelde et al. in \cite{bjelde2017} proposed a deterministic version of the permutation mechanism that achieves a $2$ bound by allowing at most two winners.
+On the same agenda, Bjelde et al. in \cite{bjelde2017} proposed a deterministic version of the permutation mechanism that achieves the $1/2$ bound by allowing at most two winners.
 Alon et al.~\cite{alon11} also present results for selecting multiple winners.

 Finally, we remark that impartiality has been investigated as a desired property in other contexts where strategic behaviour occurs.
-Recent examples include peer reviewing~\cite{aziz2016strategyproof,kahng2018ranking,Kurokawa2015}, selecting impartially the most influential vertex in a network~\cite{babichenko2018incentive}, linear regression algorithms as a means to tackle strategic noise \cite{chen2018}, and more.
+Recent examples include peer reviewing~\cite{aziz2016strategyproof,kahng2018ranking,Kurokawa2015}, selecting impartially the most influential vertex in a network~\cite{babichenko2018incentive} and in linear regression algorithms as a means to tackle strategic noise \cite{chen2018}.